-- Strategic Growth Bank on its acquisition of New Mexico Banquest
+- Strategic Growth Bank on its acquisition of:

 - Green Dot on its acquisitions of Bonneville Bancorp and Loopt, Inc.

-- Morgan Stanley on the spinoff of its in-house proprietary trading unit, Process Driven Trading (PDT)
+- The spinoff of its in-house proprietary trading unit, Process Driven Trading (PDT)

-- Morgan Stanley on its conversion of MUFG’s preferred stock interest in Morgan Stanley to common stock
+- Its conversion of MUFG’s preferred stock interest in Morgan Stanley to common stock

-- Morgan Stanley on its securities joint venture in Japan with MUFG
+- Its securities joint venture in Japan with MUFG

-- Morgan Stanley on China Investment Corporation’s acquisition of a minority equity interest in Morgan Stanley
+- China Investment Corporation’s acquisition of a minority equity interest in Morgan Stanley

 - FBR Capital Markets as financial adviser to AloStar Bank of Commerce in its acquisition of Nexity Bank from FDIC receivership

 - Tailwind Capital on its $60 million investment in Hamilton State Bancshares